 Deep conditioner is your new best friend, well, at least in your haircare routine.
 Look for a product that contains keratin and is labeled for dry, damaged hair.
 Run product throughout hair and leave on for several minutes.
-The product will absorb into your hair shaft and soften your hay-like strands.
+The product will absorb into your hair shaft and help soften hay-like strands.
 Take your shower conditioning a step further by placing a plastic cap on and letting the steam do its thing.

-The time it takes: about 10 minutes, not including the shower.
-We suggest deep conditioning twice a week the first couple weeks, then continue once a week.
+We suggest deep conditioning twice a week the first couple of weeks, then continuing once a week.